ltebean/tabs/README.md

-###Usage:
+##Usage:

 First you should build the markup as follows, 'tab' and 'tab-pane' are required, use them to indicate which are tabs and content panes.
-After a tab is clicked, the 'active' class will be added to the corresponding tab:

 ```html
 <div class="tab-container">